South Coast NSW History Story

 CAMBEWARRA VILLAGE

-There were settlers in the area from at least the 1830s.
-A Charles Staples then owned a property called ‘Cumbewarra Farm’.
+There were settlers in the surrounding area from at least the 1830s.
+A Charles Staples then owned a 1,280-acre property called ‘Cumbewarra Farm’.
+However, ownership of it passed to Alexander Berry in 1840.

 Berry’s vast Coolangatta Estate extended as far west as Cambewarra Village, with Berry owning several town allotments in the south-eastern section of the town.
 These properties were auctioned off in 1892.

-The route of the main highway south (the Princes Highway) and the railway to the east bypassed Cambewarra which, along with its proximity to Bomaderry and Nowra, ultimately led to the decline of local industries (the Cambewarra and Meroo Dairy Company, that had been established in 1899, closed in 1906) and a shrinking of the village.
+The route of the main highway south (the Princes Highway) and the railway to the east, however, bypassed Cambewarra.
+That, along with its proximity to Bomaderry and Nowra, ultimately led to the decline of local industries and a shrinking of the village.